ndugger/cortex/readme.md

 # cortex
 Lightweight Web Component Framework

-Cortex is a thin orchestration layer on top of "native" web components.
-It helps diff changes, and enables lifecycle triggers like rendering, connecting, and updating.
+Cortex is a thin layer on top of "native" web components.
+It manages state differentiation, and enables orchestration though various lifecycle hooks.

-The main goal is to keep the orchestration to a minimum, and rely heavily on already built-in functionality like plain CSS, Custom Elements, and Shadow DOM.
-This allows us to keep the library size very small.
+The primary purpose is to enable the construction of progressive web applications through familiar abstraction.
+[React](https://github.com/facebook/react) was a very large source of inspiration for coming up with the library's feature set, but watch out; some concepts named similarly in both libraries work fundamentally differently, though the purpose is identical.

 See [how to enable JSX](#JSX-Support) below.